formosa-crypto/formosa-mlkem/proof/correctness/README.md

   q value from Kyber, but  then defines all constants required for implementation-specific optimizations, such a Montgomery representation, etc.
 - Depends on all previous files.

+NTT_Fq.ec:
+- Specification of NTT transformation over Fq (i.e. using field operations).
+Gives ntt operators that can be linked to  algebraic theory, which will show implementation is doing polynomial multiplication equivalent to the product scanning method used in security/Kyber.ec.
+- Depends only on Fq.ec for the definitions of the field.